SAFE-Stack/docs/docs/recipes/developing-and-testing/testing-the-server.md

 dotnet new console -lang F# -o Server.Tests
 ```

+> If you are using the command line with Visual Studio, you will need to add the project to the solution so that it shows up in explorer.

 #### 2. Reference the Server project

 Reference the Server project from the Server.Tests project: